 In short, a bunch of projects not intended for today’s guests, but 2020’s guests.
 Many of the changes made right now, from chic rooms at Pop Century to waterfront dining at Caribbean Beach to dog-friendly resorts are all aimed squarely at attracting clientele that will spend more money.
 Of course, plenty could happen in the next few years to derail some of those plans, but that’s all beyond the scope of this post.

 Realistically, the Disney Skyliner construction will have minimal impact on guests at Art of Animation and Pop Century.
 The station is being built in the middle of the lake (alongside Generation Gap Bridge) between the two resorts; noise and visual intrusions should be fairly minimal.
-We’d stay at Art of Animation without hesitation in 2018.
+We’d stay at Art of Animation without hesitation.
 Read more & see photos of the progress in our Disney Skyliner Gondola Construction Update.

 Caribbean Beach – Pretty much everything you can possibly imagine is happening at Caribbean Beach: Skyliner construction, Old Port Royale overhaul, and Disney Vacation Club expansion.
-Spyglass Grill, a quick service dining spot adjacent to the quiet pool in Trinidad South, is now open and has pretty good, especially as compared to the temporary options at the resort.
+Spyglass Grill, a quick service dining spot adjacent to the quiet pool in Trinidad South, is now open and has pretty good cuisine, especially as compared to the temporary options at the resort.

 Coronado Springs – A lot of work is also occurring at Coronado Springs.
 The addition of a 15-story tower is the main thing, meaning part of the resort-hotel is a construction zone.
 Beyond that, there are ongoing room refurbishments, an over-the-water restaurant is being built, and other enhancements are occurring as part of this expansion.